json-bell/nc-news/README.md

 Make a `.env.development` file with contents `PGDATABASE=nc_news` to get access to the running database.

-Make a `.env.test` file with contents `PGDATABASE=nc_news_test` to get access to the testing database, which is used when running `npm run test` which tests all the endpoints.
+Make a `.env.test` file with contents `PGDATABASE=nc_news_test` to get access to the testing database, which is used when running `npm run test` which tests all the endpoints once setup is finished.

+You can then install the dependencies with `npm install`.

+To initialise the databases, run `npm run setup-dbs`.
+Seeding the development database can then be done with `npm run setup-dbs`.

 ---